Cyangen/angular_refresher/core_concepts/forms/reactive.md

 Angular will execute the method whenever it detects that the input of this FormControl changed, so it just needs to have a reference on what it should execute at this point of time.

 ## Getting access to controls
-If you want to display something based on your form state, in the reactive approach you can use the `signUpForm.get()` method.
+In the reactive approach you can use the `signUpForm.get()` method.
 It allows you to get access to your controls easily:

 ```html